Farmer-Eds-Shed/LoRa-Polytunnel-Irrigation/README.md

 ## 🚀 Features

-- 🛰️ LoRa message encryption (XOR-based) for secure command/control
+- 🛰️ LoRa message encryption (XOR-based) for secure command/control - (Not hardened security, but enough for a sprinkler system...)
 - 🌐 Web-based control panel (HTML/JS) for manual operation
 - 🔄 MQTT support for remote automation
 - ✅ Visual feedback of active zones & pump status